 When applying, the applicants have to submit the documents in order to prove their knowledge in these two areas.
 The study guidelines provide more details on the content of these requirements (section 3).

-Alternative admission requirements
+Alternative to admission conditions

 Your final mark is lower than a 5.0 (Swiss scale), or you are not able to provide the required evidence in mathematics and in statistics or methods in empirical social research of at least 10 CP as requested?
 If so, you can try to get the admission providing the results of a completed Graduate Record Examination® General Test (GRE®-Test) from the following two test sections: